“And here we are, Space Gate SouthWest!” the tour lady presents using one of her six porcelain hands to slow the trolley to a halt.

 “Do you remember the time an arch demon tried to politely summon you to his hell to overthrow his overlord?”

 “Well it turned out it was just that one arch demon who voted for that.
 It was him and you, versus that entire dimension.”

 Numbers Minion clicks her pen again.
-“And then you were so excited after killing them all that you actually descended to the hell those demons went to for punishment, just so you could kill them all again.”
+“And then you were so excited after killing them all that you actually descended to the hell that those demons went to for punishment just so you could kill them all again.”

 He clears his throat awkwardly after hearing this.
-“They… were very naughty, you see.”
+“They… ther were really quite naughty, you see.”